DailyGrind-Sem6/Docs/Writerside/topics/CI-CD.md

 Deploy_to_Netlab
 : This job is responsible for deploying the application to the Netlab server, which is a test environment.
 This job is only executed if the Push_to_Dockerhub job is successful.

+ZAP_scan (Only present for Frontend)
+: This job is responsible for running the ZAP scan on the application, which checks for security vulnerabilities.
+This job is only executed if the Deploy_to_Netlab job is successful.

 Artillery (Only present for API-Gateway)
 : This job is responsible for running the artillery load tests on the application.
 This job is only executed if the Deploy_to_Netlab job is successful.